woywoy123/AnalysisG/docs/source/studies/neutrino-studies/double-neutrino/main.rst

 This is followed by the replacement of the b-parton with matched truth jets and detector jets.
 Finally, only detector objects will be used to perform the reconstruction, this includes matched detector jets and leptons.

+As an additional ad-hoc study, the original reference algorithm triggers a secondary optimization step, if no ellipse intersection solutions were found.
+This involves rotating the solutions in a way which minimizes the missing energy difference given by the neutrino three vectors and detector observations.
+In the standard pyc reimplementation, such secondary optimization is not performed and could result in less solution statistics compared to the reference.
+To validate pyc, events with no secondary optimization are compared using the reconstructed top-quark mass, as shown in figure collections 5.

 Selection Criteria
 ------------------
 Events are required to have exactly two leptonically decaying top-quarks on truth children level.